 -Bluetooth headphones – no more tangled cables!

 For me, so much of the satisfaction I derive from instant film comes from how much time it frees up.
 With my busy work schedule, I haven’t been able to devote as much time to processing film, scanning, digital editing, and printing.
 I’m also a bit of a perfectionist when it comes to editing, but Polaroids force me to give up that control and accept the shot as it is.
 They feel more valuable than most photos because they are physical and tangible, and are great to share with others.

 Of course, this isn’t to say I’ve given up all other formats entirely.
 I’m still shooting plenty of 35mm on my Leica M3 and Hexar AF, and 120 on my Graflex Norita 66. (that one is a post for another time!)
 I also recently gave away the Olympus XA from my last post as a gift to a friend, as an incentive to get him back into film.
 Hopefully it works!

-Anyway, I haven’t been posting much online much these days, but my most recent-ish work is up at zachphotos.tumblr.com.
-Thanks for looking!
+Anyway, I haven’t been posting much online much these days, but my most recent-ish work is up at kate-photos.tumblr.com Thanks for looking!

 All the best,

-Thanks for giving us an update Zach.
+Thanks for giving us an update Kate.
 Hope your friend fell in love with that XA.
 Can’t wait to see that Graflex setup!

 Keep them coming folks, we need more submissions, so get your bag on Japancamerahunter.com